 5 Strategies to Build Resilience While Leading Virtually

 The good news is that this new style of leadership not only something you can learn and excel in, it’s also an opportunity to build a more resilient team.
-Here are 5 strategies to leverage Virtual Leadership to drive better performance through your team while building resilience.
+Here are 5 strategies to leverage Virtual Leadership to drive better performance through your team while building resilience and leading virtually.

 1. Believe you can manage this way.